Amen712/Logos_meditation/meditate-replay.md

 # 3. knowing what I truly want and never give up!
 # 4. stay away bad guys, pray to God's will Peter's 2 involvments.
 # 5. cherish every single chances choose the right of way
-# 6. align, procerpt cherish #1 core and repeating winning experience. competition is loser's game
+# 6. align, procerpt cherish #1 core and repeating winning experience with leverage. competition is loser's game
 # 7. startup

 Forget and press forward:
-# 8. Stay in God's grace
+# 8. Stay in God's grace   (truth will set me free, in Grace)
 # 9. LOVE
 # 10. Hold God tightly! always Joyful, never ceasing praying, always be thankful!
 # 11. family and marriage